-Composite PMI in Germany averaged 53.16 points from 2013 until 2021, reaching an all time high of 59 points in January of 2018 and a record low of 17.40 points in April of 2020.
+Composite PMI in Germany averaged 53.39 points from 2013 until 2021, reaching an all time high of 62.40 points in July of 2021 and a record low of 17.40 points in April of 2020.
 This page provides the latest reported value for - Germany Composite PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Germany Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+Germany Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

 Composite PMI in Germany is expected to be 53.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Germany Composite PMI is projected to trend around 54.80 points in 2022 and 54.00 points in 2023, according to our econometric models.